cooltronicpl/varnishcache/README.md

 ## Features

 - **Static HTML Generation**: Generates static HTML files from your dynamic CMS projects, improving page load times and Core Web Vitals.
+- **Cloudflare CDN**: The add-on is compatible with Cloudflare, a popular CDN service that stores your static content on its servers.
 - **Varnish Cache Purging**: Purges the Varnish cache, ensuring that your website always serves the most recent version of your files.
 - **Caching Helper Solution**: Provides a caching helper solution, making it easy to manage your cache and improve the performance of your website.